Neogyromitra caroliniana

 Technically, you could detoxify G. esculenta to get rid of the MMH (and people in many countries do), but I would strongly advise against it.
 I have never eaten it myself and frankly, it’s just not worth the risk that could result in your death, because levels of toxins can vary and you can never know if you’ve gotten rid of all toxins.

-However, G. caroliniana, G. brunnea, and G, korfii/gigas are safe to eat, even without parboiling.
+Now, N. caroliniana, N. brunnea, and M. korfii/americanigigas/montanus are safe to eat, even without parboiling.
 Michael W. Beug, Ph.D., who serves on the North American Mycological Association (NAMA) Toxicology Committee, does an excellent deep dive into the edibility of Gyromitra species.
 I highly recommend reading the entire piece, but in conclusion, he writes that “G. caroliniana and G. brunnea are probably no more dangerous to consume than Morchella species,” which are also toxic when raw.
 Furthermore, he reports that “there is also no information in the NAMA database about poisonings from the two species.”5

 Cuisine